What to eat in Amsterdam?

 Most of these dishes are accompanied by beer.
 Indeed, the reputation of Dutch beers is well established.
 In most cafés, draught beers are served in pints known as een grote pils.
 For smaller quantities, order een pils or even smaller een fluitje.
 In Amsterdam, you can visit the emblematic Heineken brewery (Heineken Experience), but the Grolsch and Amstel brands are very popular with locals.
 White beer is particularly refreshing in summer.
 Stronger dark beers are more common in the south of the country, as in the province of Limburg, between Belgium and Germany.

-On the sweet side, Amsterdam offers a wide variety of cakes, Viennese pastries, entremets and other sweets such as salted licorice called zoute drop.
+On the sweet side, Amsterdam offers a wide variety of cakes, Viennese pastries, entremets and other sweets, such as the salted licorice known as zoute drop.
 The most emblematic of all is certainly the stroopwafel, consisting of two crispy wafers concealing a heart of cinnamon-scented brown sugar caramel.
 Although it's hard to enjoy this snack without dripping caramel on it, these wafers are divine.
 In another style, poffertjes are plump little pancakes sprinkled with powdered sugar and often accompanied by red fruit or spread.
 More substantial, oliebollen, which could be translated as "oil balls", are small raisin doughnuts traditionally served on New Year's Day and more generally in winter.
 They are said to be the origin of the famous American donuts, imported by the Dutch to the New York area in the 17th century.
-More sophisticated, the bossche bol originated in 's-Hertogenbosch, although it can be found in all Amsterdam pastry shops.
+More sophisticated, the bossche bol originated in 's-Hertogenbosch (Bois-le-Duc), although it can be found in every pastry shop in Amsterdam.
 This large profiterole is filled with whipped cream before being covered with a layer of dark chocolate.

 The Dutch don't use much spice in their cooking, but some pastries are generously flavored with cinnamon, cloves, nutmeg and white pepper.
 This is particularly true of speculoos, served with any hot drink in Amsterdam.
-While the much-loved appeltaart is simply an apple pie, it's very different from what you'd find in France.
+While the much-loved appeltaart is simply an apple pie, it differs greatly from what you'd find in France.
 Thicker, it's richly garnished with raisins and spices.
-In a different style, the Limburgse vlaai is a pie from the southern Netherlands, though common in Amsterdam.
+In a different style, Limburgse vlaai is a pie native to the southern Netherlands, though common in Amsterdam.
 It is filled with cherries, plums or apricots, then covered with a criss-cross of pastry to give it its crispness.

 VOC, spices and rijsttafel

 If some Dutch recipes borrow know-how and a multitude of spices from a country as far away as Indonesia, it's because of their shared history.
 The Netherlands, and Amsterdam in particular, experienced an unprecedented economic boom in the 17th century, known as the Gouden Eeuw or Dutch Golden Age.
 Thanks to an efficient and modern merchant navy, the Netherlands criss-crossed the seas and created colonial trading posts throughout the world, notably in Asia thanks to the unshakeable VOC or Dutch East India Company.
 This economic boom was reflected in the Netherlands' stranglehold on the lucrative spice trade, which was sold at a premium in Europe.
 Indonesia remained under Dutch control until 1949.
-So it's hardly surprising to see how Indonesian cuisine has blended with local specialties to create an often astonishing fusion cuisine.
+So it's hardly surprising to see how Indonesian cuisine has blended with local specialties, creating a fusion cuisine that is often astonishing.

 The cheeses of the market